 Board members are frustrated with your nonprofit’s lack of a larger presence in the community, and it’s causing them to lose interest instead of being the strong organizational advocates you need them to be.

 Action: Create a strategy focused on community engagement, positive image-building, and relationship management.

 When analyzing responses, look at your data from multiple angles.
 Do your insights change when you look at regional responses?
 How about when you filter responses by age, gender, or income level?
 This comprehensive review will ensure your insights are well-informed and not overlooking anything.

 After six months of implementing the actionable strategies you created, revisit your initial research findings.
 Have things changed since you laid out your initial next steps?
 You may need to adjust strategies based on a new organizational objective or shift in priorities.

+Additionally, measure the effectiveness of the strategies implemented.
+What’s working well, and what could be improved?
 Continue to test and refine based on the results you see and do this throughout the life cycle of your nonprofit.

 For help bringing your market research strategy to life, connect with Team DNL today.
 In the meantime, review the following additional resources: